Frommers.com Frommers.com

 Fruit & Vegetable Markets (Csarnok or Piac) -- There are five vintage market halls (vásárcsarnok) in Budapest.
 These vast cavernous spaces, architectural wonders of steel and glass, were built in the 1890s in the ambitious grandiose style of the time.
 Three are still in use as markets and provide a measure of local color you certainly won't find in the grocery store.
 Hungarian produce in season is sensational, and you'll seldom go wrong with a kilo of strawberries, a cup of raspberries, or a couple of peaches.

 The Központi Vásárcsarnok (Central Market Hall), IX.
-Vámház krt 1-3 (tel.
-1/217-6067; Metro: Kálvin tér on Blue line), is the largest and most spectacular market hall.
+Vámház krt.
+1-3 (tel.
+1/217-6067; Metro: Kálvin tér on Blue line or Tram: 47 or 49), is the largest and most spectacular market hall.
 Located on the Inner Ring (Kiskörút), just on the Pest side of the Szabadság Bridge, it was impeccably reconstructed in 1995.
 This bright, three-level market hall is a pleasure to visit.
 Fresh produce, meat, and cheese vendors dominate the space.
 Keep your eyes open for inexpensive saffron and dried mushrooms.
-We have had French guests who found truffles for very little money.
+We have had French guests who found truffles for less than 10€.
 The mezzanine level features folk-art booths, coffee and drink bars, and fast-food booths.
 The basement level houses fishmongers, pickled goods, a complete selection of spices, and Asian import foods, along with a large grocery store.
 Open Monday 6am to 5pm, Tuesday through Friday 6am to 6pm, and Saturday 6am to 2pm.

-The recently restored Belvárosi Vásárcsarnok (Inner City Market Hall), V. Hold u.
+The restored Belvárosi Vásárcsarnok (Inner City Market Hall), V. Hold u.
 13 (tel.
 1/476-3952; Metro: Kossuth tér on Red line or Arany János utca on Blue line), is located in central Pest in the heart of the Lipótváros (Leopold Town), behind the Hungarian National Bank at Szabadság tér.
 It houses a large supermarket and several cheesy discount clothing shops, in addition to a handful of independent fruit-and-vegetable vendors.
 Open Monday 6:30am to 5pm, Tuesday through Friday 6:30am to 6pm, and Saturday 6:30am to 2pm.

 The Rákóczi tér Vásárcsarnok, VIII.
 Rákóczi tér 7-9 (tel.
 1/313-8442; Tram: 4 or 6 to Rákóczi tér), was badly damaged by fire in 1988 but was restored to its original splendor and reopened in 1991.
 There's only a small area of private vendors; the rest of the hall is filled with retail booths.
 Open Monday 6am to 4pm, Tuesday through Friday 6am to 6pm, and Saturday 6am to 1pm.

 In addition to these three large classic market halls, Budapest has a number of neighborhood produce markets.
 The Fehérvári úti Vásárcsarnok, at XI.
 Korösi J. u.
 7-9 (tel.
 1/385-6563), in front of the Buda Skála department store, is the latest classic food market in Budapest to be renovated.
 Some of the charm is lost, but such is progress.
 Just a block from the Móricz Zsigmond körtér transportation hub, it's open Monday 6:30am to 5pm, Tuesday through Friday 6:30am to 6pm, and Saturday 6:30am to 1pm.
-To get there take tram 47 from Deák tér to Fehérvári út, or any tram or bus to Móricz Zsigmond körtér.
+To get there take tram no. 47 from Deák tér to Fehérvári út, or any tram or bus to Móricz Zsigmond körtér.

-Wine & Spirits
+Wines & Spirits

 Wine store hours are Monday to Friday 10am to 6pm and Saturday 10am to 3pm, unless noted otherwise in the description.